The Best Gaming Monitors Under 250 USD (2026 Reviews)

 Image Quality

-This display is based on a 24.5″ IPS panel with a rapid 1ms GtG response time speed that’s needed to eliminate motion blur and trailing behind fast-moving objects.
+This display is based on a 24.5″ IPS panel with a rapid 1ms GtG response time that’s needed to eliminate motion blur and trailing behind fast-moving objects.

 What’s more, it’s capable of doing that without sacrificing color accuracy or viewing angles as the TN panels do!